 In addition, we worked closely with Martsmart to create a new, agile way of working on new solutions within the company.
 From product owners, sales and marketing to customer service, designers, data analysis and developer teams.
-Utilising the knowledge and input from all areas of the organisation, changing small things but fast, to keep the business moving forward on a weekly basis.
+Utilising the knowledge and input from all areas of the organisation, changing small things but fast, to keep the business moving on a weekly basis.

 By wearing the sustainability lenses on the entire case together with Matsmart we were able to create smart new solutions that optimised conversions by making it more tangible for their customers how to be more sustainable and make it easier to shop.
-We received great feedback from the user testing groups who also came with new ideas of features they would like to see in the future.
+We received great feedback from the user testing groups, who also came up with new ideas of features they would like to see in the future.
 New design implementations made it easier for the customer to grasp the impact of their shopping behaviour and make smarter, more sustainable choices based on that.

-Being more sustainable one conversion at a time.
+Being more sustainable, one conversion at a time.

-The project resulted in a website with:
+The project resulted in a website with the following: